More Articles About: Active, Extreme Sports in Israel, Itinerary Ideas, Once in a Lifetime

 Kayaking or Rafting on the River Jordan might not quite match with the initial image people have of a Biblical stories, but once you’ve seen the Jordan from a kayak on a hot summers day, you’ll have a totally different take on the matter!
 And its not an activity reserved for those into extreme sports.
 The kayaks on the Jordan come aren’t really conventional kayaks but more like large inflatable rafts for two to five people.

 A member of Kibbutz Kfar Blum thought up the idea of kayaking on the river in 1986.
-The original operator, the kibbutz’s route runs along the Hatzbani River, into the Jordan River.
-The standard route takes about an hour and fifteen minutes, although many extend this by stopping on the lush grassed banks for a break.
-Yoy can go on an inflatable raft boat for up to six people or a kayak for up to two people.
-The minimum age is five and it costs approx. 70 shekels per person.
+Now a few Kibbutzim in the region offer kayaks and rafts along the Hatzbani River, into the Jordan River.
+The standard routes take about an hour and a half, although many extend this by stopping on the lush grassed banks for a break.

 At Kfar HaGoshrim, the kayaking route includes a kayak slipway.
 The kibbutz has a family route for families with children who are five years old and over – four miles in length – taking about an hour.
 There is also have a challenge route that takes up to two hours.

-At the bottom of the course, both centers have an area to relax – with a cafe, and at Kfar Blum, a water slide.
+At the bottom of the course, both there is an area to relax – with a cafe.
 There are also buses running back up to the start point, and your car!